Module 4, Part 1: More About Loops#

 characters (as explained above) until the standard input stream is closed (by

-For example, if the line read from the console is the string Hej!
+For example, if the line read from the console is the string Hej!, the

 program must print: